-Whenever someone tells me “everyone is telling me to move on…”, I hear “I don’t want to move on, but should I?”
+Whenever someone tells me “everyone is telling me to forget about my ex and move on…”, I hear “I still love my ex and don’t want to move on, but should I?”

 Many people asking this question are often genuinely torn.
 Some are angry (and rightfully so) that others are making the decision to move on for them.

 In my book and comments, I have insisted that a decision that most likely affects only you, should be YOUR decision, and not anyone else’s.
 Not even me.

 It doesn’t mean those saying you should move on are doing something wrong.
 People who care about you may be truly concerned for you; may be even have a good reason for wanting you to move on, especially if the relationship is toxic or abusive.
 They think you deserve better and want to make sure you are making a decision that’s best for you.

 Of course not everyone saying “move on” cares about you.
 Some people are saying “move on” because they think it’s what you want to hear, and others… are not even talking about you.
 They are talking about themselves and their own break-up and/or ex.

 But there is another reason why “everyone” may be telling you to move on, and it has little to do with your ex, and everything to do with the way you are telling people about the break-up, and the things you are saying about your ex.

 Talking about the break-up is cathartic on most part if it helps you actually heal and move on.
 Talking about the break-up is unhelpful if it keeps you stuck in grief, and harmful if it causes you to become bitter, resentful and/or depressed.

 If you are thinking of trying to get back your ex, or trying to, the things you say about your ex actually hurts your chances of getting back together.
 What you said in anger or pain, may get back to them and they will not like it.
 Even if you get back together, your ex is not going to “forget” the things you said about him/her.